MarcarianS/cs1440-marcarian-shelby-assn1/doc/Plan.md

 # 5. Testing

-**Articulate the examples given in step #3 as tests and ensure that each function passes all.
+**Articulate the examples given in step #2 as tests and ensure that each function passes all of its tests.
 Doing so discovers mistakes.
 Tests also supplement examples in that they help others read and understand the definition when the need arises—and it will arise for any serious program.**

 **As bugs are discovered and fixed, devise new test cases that will detect these problems should they return.**